“You have to know the past to understand the present.”

 Before the Florida update, many retailers relied almost entirely on affiliates to drive traffic to their websites.
 After the update, a lot of major and minor retailers saw significantly reduced traffic.

 Many of the sites that previously populated the top 100 were cleared out.
 Webmasters reacted to that change with a lot of mumbling and some serious SEO.
 But a lot of mumbling, too.
 And then some more.
-But then, more and more started focusing on their own sites and make them of higher quality.
+But then, more and more started focusing on their own sites and making them of higher quality.

 The Renaissance of SEO (mid-00s – late 00s)